ETÈREO: A Safe, Soulful and Supportive Iboga Retreat (Baja, Mexico)

 Ceremony One: Gentle Beginnings

 I was really nervous, but the first ceremony was unexpectedly gentle.
 Iboga met me where I was—nervous and resistant—and gave me a soft entry point.
 Looking back, I see how it mirrored the ways I've been distracting myself to avoid what’s been hiding underneath.
 The afterglow was one of fearlessness (I was excited for the second ceremony) and falling in love with the medicine all over again.
+It was a sweet reunion, that helped me lean into the second ceremony.

 Integration Days